top of page

 The Rising Tide of ADHD

-ADHD diagnoses in children are on the rise.
-While medicine plays a role in many families, it’s important to recognize that our everyday choices—especially food—can deeply influence our children's mental well‑being.
-Our diets can either fuel excessive inflammation and oxidative stress, or create a foundation for clarity and calm.
+ADHD diagnoses in children are increasing.
+While medication plays an important and sometimes essential role in many families, the research also supports the idea that everyday choices, especially food, can influence children's mental well-being.
+Our diets can either contribute to inflammation and oxidative stress in the brain, or help create conditions for greater clarity and calm.

 Focus on Nourishing Foods

-Here are a few gentle, vibrant ways to support your child’s healing journey:
+Here are some gentle, practical ways to support your child's brain health through food.

-Yogurt (dairy-free if needed), sauerkraut, kimchi, and kefir support gut health—a foundation for mood, immunity, and brain function.
+Probiotic-rich foods like yogurt, sauerkraut, kimchi, and kefir support gut health, which research increasingly links to mood, immunity, and brain function.

 Seeding Healthy Habits Early